ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 ./main
 ```

+Also, the URLs of the challenge were only accessible during the event due to the CTF having its own infrastructure.

 ## Level 1 - Baby Steps

 Accessing the website (http://dev.email-template.ctf), we are welcomed with an application that allows us to specify a template for a marketing email which can contain variables like `{{ .title }}`.
 There is a link to download the source code of the application, which uses the Go language.